databio/pepatac/docs/howto/run-looper.md

 # Run multiple samples through <img src="../../img/pepatac_logo_black.svg" alt="PEPATAC" class="img-fluid" style="max-height:35px; margin-top:-15px; margin-bottom:-10px">

-This guide walks you through customizing configuration files for your own project.
+This guide walks you through extending `PEPATAC` to run on multiple samples using `looper`.
 The pipeline can be run directly from the command line for a single sample ([see Install and run](../install.md)).
 If you need to run it on many samples, you could write your own sample handling code, but we have pre-configured everything to work nicely with `looper`, our sample handling engine.
-This section explains how to use `looper`.

 ## 1: Install `looper`

 This pipeline is pre-configured to work with `looper`.
 [Looper](http://looper.readthedocs.io/) is a pipeline submission engine that makes it easy to deploy any pipeline across samples.
 It will let you run the jobs locally, in containers, using any cluster resource manager, or in containers on a cluster.

-If you've already gone through the installation process for `PEPATAC`, you will already have `looper` installed.
-Otherwise, install `looper` using `pip`:
+You can install `looper` using `pip`:

 ```{bash}
 pip install --user https://github.com/pepkit/looper/zipball/master